 Islamic Studies Minor

-Undergraduates at UMN may now minor in Islamic Studies.
-This new minor allows those in any major to participate in the critical study of Islam and Muslim societies and cultures.
+The minor in Islamic Studies at UMN is open to all undergraduates and allows those in any major to participate in the critical study of Islam and Muslim societies and cultures.
 It encompasses historical, intellectual, artistic, social, and anthropological approaches to the study of Islam applied through the examination of Islamic texts and other cultural products and through the analysis of social and cultural developments across time and geographic locations.

 Students majoring in Global Studies and doing the Islamic World regional breadth requirement may not do the Islamic Studies minor as well.
 However, students majoring in Global Studies but doing a different regional focus may do the Islamic Studies minor.